emperorofmars/stf-unity/STF/Docs/stf_format.md

 	- `components` A resource's components describe additional information and behavior.
 For example humanoid-mappings for armatures or LOD's for meshes.\
 	Resource Components can reference: `nodes`, `node_components`, `resources`, `resource_components`, `buffers`
 - `buffers` A list of buffer UUID's in the order of the binary chunks.
 The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
 (The JSON definition is at the first index)\
 	A buffer can be only referenced once.
 Should the need arise for a buffer to be referenced in multiple places, it should be represented as a resource or resource component.
 The resource or resource component can be referenced multiple times.

+References to other UUID's are stored within `references` on each STF object.
+These references are specified by their index within the STF object.
+This way an implementation can figure out and preserve the dependencies for unrecognized types.

 Example:
 ```